Michigan’s Accelerated NihonGo for Americans

 Grades: Application Grades 6-9

 M.A.N.G.A., in partnership with the Office of University Outreach and Engagement at Michigan State University, provides classroom instruction for qualified students in grades 6-9.
-M.A.N.G.A. is designed so that participating students can complete in three years the Japanese language content assigned in the Michigan High School Content Expectations (HSCE) for all four years of high school as well as meet the Common Core National Standards.
+M.A.N.G.A. is designed so that participating students can complete in three years the Japanese language content assigned in the Michigan High School Content Expectations (HSCE) for all four years of high school.
 Semesters 1-4 of the GATE Japanese program correspond to one year of high school Japanese; semesters 5-6 correspond to a high school AP Japanese course.
 Students may elect to take the AP Japanese exam and register by the registration deadlines established by the College Board.
 Students interested in taking the AP Japanese exam should contact their school counselor prior to the start of semester 5.

 Students must begin M.A.N.G.A. with Japanese 1 curriculum.
 Bypassing one or more courses is not permitted.
 Students completing M.A.N.G.A. should be prepared to take the Japanese Language & Culture advanced placement (AP) exam, or a college Japanese course.

 Course attendance is mandatory.
 Students are allowed 2 absences per semester (2 for Fall, 2 for Spring) and must make up that class’ work by the next class session.
 Students who miss more than 2 class sessions will not receive a passing grade for the course and will be removed upon the third absence.

 |Semester 6 (Spring, Year 3)||AP Japanese|

 - The accelerated program allows students to complete the traditional four-year high school Japanese program in three years.

 - The time freed by the program gives students more options, including honors/AP/IB classes or dual enrollment in college courses.